 HARVARD CATALYST EVENTS

-Elissa Wilker, ScD, assistant professor of medicine, BIDMC, will lead the January meeting of the Harvard Catalyst Biostatistics Journal Club.
-January 30, 12:30-1:30pm, Building 2, Room 426, Harvard T.H.
-Chan School of Public Health.
+Murray Mittleman, PhD, professor of epidemiology, Harvard T.H.
+Chan School of Public Health, will lead the March meeting of the Harvard Catalyst Biostatistics Journal Club.
+March 16, 12:30-1:30pm, Harvard T.H.
+Chan School of Public Health, Room 2-426.
 Please contact Jai Vartikar for call-in information.

 The current research landscape presents a variety of challenges for multisite pediatric research.
 The purpose of this year's day-long symposium is to bring together outstanding speakers from across the nation with Harvard's Child Health Research community to discuss key areas across the clinical and translational spectrum in relation to facilitating the success of multisite pediatric trials.
 April 4, 8:00am-4:30pm, Joseph B. Martin Conference Center, Rotunda, HMS.
 Please visit the website to register by March 28.